andkoc001/data_synthesis/README.md

 This is my assignment project to Programming for Data Analysis module, Galway-Mayo Institute of Technology, 2019.

 This GitHub repository documents my research, project progress (git version control) and findings of the _meteorites_ data synthesis.

 ## Assignment objectives

 The project concerns a creation of a model of a real-world phenomenon.
 It involves subject research, identification of key parameters and variables affecting the phenomenon, as well as relationship between them.
 The projects involves also running a simulation of the model and synthesising the the variables in a dataset.

-I have chosen to research and analyse the __**falling meteorites**__ phenomenon.
-Because of the complexity, a number of simplifiaction has been applied for this project.
-More details can be found in the Notebook.

 The high level objectives of the project are as follows.

 - To choose a real-world phenomenon that can be measured,
 - Investigate variables - distributions and relationship with each other,
 - Simulate / synthesise a dataset describing the phenomenon - Jupyter Notebook,
 - Document the research and the data synthesis.

 The detailed project instructions: <https://github.com/brianmcgmit/ProgDA/raw/master/ProgDA_Project.pdf>.